Francisco Copons y Navia: Peninsular War

 Copons was in Madrid on 2 May 1808 and he left the next day to join his regiment at Tarifa.

 General Castaños gave him the command of the Batallón de Tiradores de España, with which he fought at the Battle of Bailén as a major of the 2nd Division under Marquis de Coupigny.

-He accompanied the Army of Andalusia in its march towards the Ebro Valley, deploying his batallion in the vanguard and entering Navarre, distinguishing himself at Lerín on 13 October 1808.
+He accompanied the Army of Andalusia in its march towards the Ebro Valley, deploying his battalion in the vanguard and entering Navarre, distinguishing himself at Lerín on 13 October 1808.

-At the Battle of Tudela, Copons's battalion covered the General Castaños's retreat and went on to fight at Tarancón and at Uclés.
+At the Battle of Tudela, Copons's battalion covered General Castaños's retreat and went on to fight at Tarancón and at Uclés.

 In February 1809, Copons was appointed Colonel of the Murcia Infantry Regiment, made up of the units defeated at Uclés.

 At the Battle of Talavera, Copons once again distinguished himself and was promoted to brigadier in August 1809.

+Serving initially under Eguía, Copons was given command of the 7th Infantry Division at Ocaña, under Areizaga, where the Spanish army was routed by Marshal Soult.

+Making his way down to Cádiz, Copons and the remainder of his division were incorporated under the Duke of Alburquerque's command, and Copons was appointed commander of the troops stationed at Cádiz.

-He was appointed field marshal in February 1810 when the Regency gave him the command of all the dispersed troops in the county of Niebla (fewer than 600 men) and within a year he was able to build up a division of 2,900 soldiers, a 735-strong Cavalry Regiment and a company of Artillery comprising four guns and 82 artillerymen, with which he was able to attack the French troops besieging Cádiz as well as the troops under the Duke of Arenberg in Huelva.
+He was appointed field marshal in February 1810 when the Regency gave him the command of all the dispersed troops in the county of Niebla (fewer than 600 men) and within a year he had been able to build up an Infantry division of 2,900 soldiers, a 735-strong Cavalry regiment and a company of Artillery comprising four guns and 82 artillerymen, with which he was able to attack the French troops besieging Cádiz as well as the troops under the Duke of Arenberg in Huelva.

 Copons was appointed Captain general of Catalonia in December 1812.
+In February 1813 he was promoted to lieutenant general and, later that year, led his troops to victory at La Bisbal (May 1813).